alanhaugen/Tabletop-Simulator/README.md

 There is a good guide to scripting in Lua with Tabletop Simulator here: https://steamcommunity.com/sharedfiles/filedetails/?id=714904631

 There is also a official guide here: https://api.tabletopsimulator.com

+## How to change scripts

+The scripts used in the game are found in the Scripts folder.
+Scripts/main.lua nad Scripts/ui.xml will be used to generate the savefile Saves/dwarves.json

+To activate the build system, simply run make

+> make

+If you are new to unix, I recommend Git for Windows.
+Open bash shell, go to this directory and type the following to generate dwarves.json

+> mingw32-make.exe

+If you do not like unix, you can find other ways to write and modify the code.

 # Brief